 This mousse is a little more complex to make that the chocolate mousse recipe I have shared before, so if you are really scared you can always go with that one.
 However, this one is very decadent and rich.
 It has a very strong chocolate flavor along with being dense and thick.
 Now you could always go for milk chocolate if semi-sweet ain’t your thing.
 I however am a semi-sweet kind of gal.

 This chocolate mousse really is easy to make, but you do need to be careful with the egg part.
 It does require a candy thermometer and you have to be very careful once it reaches the 160 degrees.
-Other than that it really is easy.
+Other than that this heavenly chocolate mousse really is easy.

 - 1 1/3 cup semi-sweet chocolate chips